 Arrive On Time And Stay for the Complete Audio Seminar

 IAMSE Webcast Audio Seminars adhere to a strict schedule as a courtesy to everyone involved.
 Each will begin promptly at the hour designated, so we ask that you connect to the webinar 3 to 5 minutes before the starting time.
 Likewise, Webcast Audio Seminars will end at 60 minutes.

 Be an Active Participant

-While holding an evenly distributed discussion among 30 people anywhere is a challenge, we do encourage you to actively contribute to our seminars.
-The presenter(s) for each seminar will at the beginning describe how they wish to conduct their session.
-You may be invited to interrupt with questions or comments throughout the presentation, or you may be asked to hold questions and comments until a Question/Answer period.
+While holding an evenly distributed discussion among many people anywhere is a challenge, we do encourage you to actively contribute to our seminars.
+You are asked to hold questions and comments until the question/answer period at the end of the session; however, you can pose any questions/comments you may have during the session in the question/answer pane within Zoom.
 As with the small group Focus Sessions at IAMSE Annual Association Meetings, all presenters are expected to engage their audience in some interactive manner.
 Your comments and experiences relative to the subject being discussed provide an important contribution to the success of each session.

 Don’t Be Shy About Speaking Out or Asking Questions

 We tell our students “There’s no such thing as a stupid question,” yet as faculty members often consider our own questions too simplistic or “dumb.”
 We encourage our students by reminding them that many others in the audience also want to know the answer, or felt the same way, but they were too reticent to speak.
 Such limited thinking has no place in these seminars, since the very foundation of IAMSE is based upon openness and sharing.
 In this organization, we all learn from each other.